Skip to content

 How Can I Increase My Chances of Admission to Texas A&M?

-If you do not meet the criteria for automatic acceptance, you can increase your chances of inclusion in the 63.1% Texas A&M acceptance rate by maintaining as high of a GPA as possible with a rigorous course load, gaining leadership positions in extracurricular activities, and writing a stellar essay.
+If you do not meet the criteria for automatic acceptance, you can increase your chances of being one of the 63.1% accepted to Texas A&M by maintaining the highest GPA possible, choosing challenging courses, writing stellar essays, and holding leadership positions.

 Book A Free Consultation